raduleo19/Client-Server-Application/README.md

 server unnecessarily.
 Then I validate them once more on the server, to make sure that no malicious message is sent by an application other than the one I implemented.
-Having valid messages, the server analyzes the messages and sends to the client answers such as (subscribed, unsubscribe, alread_subscribed, not a subscriber).
+Having valid messages, the server analyzes the messages and sends to the client answers such as (subscribed, unsubscribed, alread subscribed, not a subscriber).

 ### Safe exiting
-For the exit command, to send all the messages already on the way, I close the write part of the connection (with shutdown), which notifies the server that I have disconnected, and when the client receives the close notification(positioned on system stack after the rest of pending messages) from server I close the client.
+For the exit command, to send all the messages already on the way, I close the write part of the connection (with shutdown), which notifies the server that I have disconnected, and when the client receives the close notification (positioned in tcp system stack after the rest of pending messages) from the server, I close the client.

 ### Message Delimitation Over Tcp
 To delimit the messages on tcp, I used the size field,